Church of Nuestra Señora de la Mayor, Soria: Interior

 The interior of the church is composed of a nave, covered by a ribbed vault, and two aisles covered by barrel vaults.

 The walnut choir dates from 1523.
 Its origin is uncertain and probably originated from the collegiate church of San Pedro or from the abbey of La Merced.

 The massive altarpiece is the work of Francisco de Agreda (1571), with influences of Juan de Juni.
 Its style shows a transition between the plateresque style and Mannerism.

 Conservation

-Much of the church was rebuilt in the 19th century, when it threatened to become a ruin.

-The church was declared a national monument in 1929.
+Significantly reconstructed in the 19th century to prevent imminent ruin, the church was subsequently declared a national monument in 1929.